let-sh/docs/content/en/index.md

 ### Link the domain to the project

-> you can custom xxxx.let.sh with any other domain ending with let.sh
+> You can use your custom domain name ending with let.sh, such as XXX.let.sh.
 >
 ```bash
 lets link xxxx.let.sh